If the folder of search results hides the real address of files found

-When you search inside a folder and its subfolders from the search box that Windows Explorer provides in its top right corner, the results can be clicked, but the lead to addresses that don’t refer to the actual location of files and folders.
-All of the items found they are described as if located into the search results folder itself (“Search results in…”).
+When you search inside a folder and its subfolders from the search box that Windows Explorer provides in its top right corner, the results can be clicked, but their addresses are described as if the targets are located into the search results folder itself!

-If you need to go to the original location of an item that you found by searching within Windows Explorer you can right click and view its properties or select the “open file / folder location” option.
+If you need to go to the original location of a search item, you can right click and view its properties or select the “open file / folder location” option.